MicrosoftDocs/cloud-adoption-framework/docs/relocate/select.md

 > [!NOTE]
 > You might choose to perform step 2 last if one of the following situations apply:
 > - You use Azure Resource Mover to relocate your resources; or
-> - You need to test the workloads in the new target region before taking the source region offline.
+> - You need to test the workloads in the new target region before you take the resources in the source region offline.

 Cold relocation can take a few minutes or a few days depending on the number of services and volume of data.